 The property tax rate is the second piece of the formula that determines how much property tax you pay.

 To calculate your property taxes, multiply the taxable assessed value of your property by the property tax rate for your property class.
-Property taxes are collected by your local taxing authority, i.e. municipality, First Nation, or the surveyor of taxes in rural areas, and are used by the local taxing authority and distributed to the provincial government to help pay for things like schools, hospitals, and to other taxing agencies like transit authorities.
+Property taxes are collected by your local taxing authority, i.e. municipality, Indigenous community, or the surveyor of taxes in rural areas, and are used by the local taxing authority and distributed to the provincial government to help pay for things like schools, hospitals, and to other taxing agencies like transit authorities.

 If your property is located within the City of Vancouver, your property taxes may be affected by Land Averaging.
 For more information, visit the City of Vancouver website.